BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Jeremiah-Katumo/README.md

 5. Start with basic questions and adjust according to the feedback

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
+Content can be made accessible to those with limited technical knowledge by using visualizations in explaining the problem and its solution.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
+Plain language is easier to convey information to the audience without the need of researching about terms that are hard to comprehend.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+1. Initiation SGR management system - start SGR management system
+2. Initiate youth initiative - start youth initiative

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
+Visuals are the best way to convey messages just at a glance.
+It also helps to summarise information that were to fit in pages.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
+1. Bar charts are mostly used to visualize categorical columns
+2. Line charts and time series plots may help to check the trend and demands over time.
+THis mostly deals with numerical values.
+3. Pie charts show the proportions of categories in a circular fashion where 360 degrees represents 100% of the categories shares.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?